-Actual income figures for the subject property were not provided to the appraiser as it has been owner occupied.
-The appraiser researched the market for rental rates for similar properties and found that rates ranged from \$1,700 to \$2,200 per month depending on size, condition, and location.
+The appraiser researched the market for rental rates for similar properties and found that the rate for warehouse space of properties comparable to the subject was approximately \$500.00 per month.
 The vacancy factor ranged from 0% to 10% depending on the general condition of the improvements and their location.
 Typically expenses for this type of property run approximately 20% of effective gross income.
 Discussions with managers and owners of similar facilities confirmed the appraiser's income and expense estimates.
 Therefore, the estimated net operating income is as follows:

 ESTIMATED NET OPERATING INCOME

-\$2,000 per month x 12 \$24,000
+\$500.00 per month x 12 \$6,000

-Total Gross Income = \$24,000

-Less Vacancy & Collection Loss @ 5% = \$1,200
+Less Vacancy @ 5% = \$300.00

-Effective Gross Income \$22,800
+Effective Gross Income = \$5,700

-Less Expenses @ 20 % = \$4,560
+Less Expenses @ 20% = \$1,140

-Net Operating Income \$18,240
+Net Operating Income = \$4,560